Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Type:** Permanent
 **Mins:** Craft 3

-Projects to Repair crafted materials, Manses, Artifacts, and other such physical goods are now 1 scale easier.
-I.e. Minor repairs are -3 Scale, Major -2, and Monumental -1 against their base Project cost.
+Projects to repair, alter, or destroy crafted materials such as Manses, Artifacts, and other such physical goods are now 1 scale easier.
+I.e.

-This charm may also be used in the same way for Projects that destroy or demolish such Crafted items.
+Minor repairs are -3 Scale, Major -2, and Monumental -1 against their base Project cost.

 ### Mark of the Maker

 **Cost:** 3m
 **Type:** Simple
-**Mins:** Craft 2
+**Mins:** Craft 3

-Glean immediate insight into the original purpose, material makeup, age, and other such information while studying an object.
+Glean immediate insight into the original purpose, material makeup, age, and other such information while studying a Crafted object.
+Often, you are able to glance into the very emotions of the original craftsman at the moment, seeing it in the handiwork of their creation.

 <div class="greater_charm">Greater Charms</div>